 1. Why do atoms combine to form a molecule?

 Atoms combine to form molecules because atoms, in general, cannot exist on their own.
 Each atom is also unstable and therefore needs stability.
 Therefore, atoms also combine to achieve a stable electronic configuration.

 2. What is dative bonding?

-Dative bonding also known as co-ordinate bonding is a type of covalent bond in which sharing of electron takes place from the same atom.
+Dative bonding, also known as co-ordinate bonding, is a type of covalent bond in which sharing of electrons takes place from the same atom.